 Keynote Speaker, Author, Transition and Independent Living Coach, Creator of Autism Independence Project and mother to a forty-year-old autistic son.

 Are you concerned about your child’s future?
 Then you have come to the right place.
-Amalia Starr has been a trailblazer and pioneer on the autism and special needs path for the past forty years.
-Discovering how she led her son, Brandon to independence when the professionals deemed it impossible is priceless information that all parents and caregivers need to know.
+Amalia Starr has been a pioneer and trailblazer on the autism and special needs path for the past forty years.
+Discovering how she led her son, Brandon to independence when the professionals deemed it impossible is priceless information that all parents, caregivers, and professionals need to know.

 No one has documented the path that lies ahead of us as Amalia has in her presentations, trainings, and books, Raising Brandon, and I Have Autism…What’ll I Do Without You, Mom?
-Her candor, authenticity and uplifting courageous spirit help to empower and inform parents and caregivers who are planning for their children’s future but do not know how and where to begin or what to do.
+Her candor, authenticity and uplifting courageous spirit help to empower and inform parents who are planning for their children’s future but do not know how and where to begin or what to do.
 She knows the importance of independence training for parents so she devotes most of her time with the parents as they are the ones who hold the key to their children’s future.
-Amalia teaches parents how to walk through their fears to assist their children to reach their full potential and gain maximum independence.
-One of her specialties is the art of “letting go” because it is essential for all parents to learn this technique and use it in a timely manner as they encourage and support their children to grow and one day go and live outside the home.
-Independence is an ongoing process and will take time but will work best if addressed before your children reach their teenage years.
-If you need motivation, just remember your children will live 75% of their lives as adults.
+Amalia shows them how to walk through their fears to assist their children to reach their full potential and gain maximum independence.
+One of her specialties is the art of “letting go”.
+It is essential for all parents to learn this technique and use it in a timely manner as they encourage and support their children to grow and to one day go and live outside the home.
+Independence is an ongoing process and it will take time but will work best if addressed before your children reach their teenage years.
+If you need additional motivation, just remember your children will live 75% of their lives as adults.

 “When most people hear autism they associate it with a child,” says Starr.
 “But like my son, Brandon, our children grow up, and we want them to live well and learn how to survive in the world.”